unite-cms/unite-cms/README.md

 #### Releasing versions

 Because the code splitter we are using at the moment is only listening to code push and not to tag push, you need to modify files in every bundle that needs to get updated.
+There is a command that does this for you.
+Just change the version in src/Bundle/UniteCmsCoreBundle.php and execute to update all VERSION.md files:

+    bin/console unite:versionfile:dump

 After that you can add a new git tag version and push the new tag to the repository:

     git commit -m "Release version 0.X.X"